Australians hit with $7b energy bill

 So, while we agree with the need for a baseload target, it needs to deliver an affordable, reliable electricity supply.
 And unless sufficient new gas supplies are developed in the domestic market, the price of gas will remain high.

 This means coal will likely have a role well into the future via High Efficiency, Low Emission (HELE) technology.

-A drying solution needs to deliver a net energy uplift and preferably zero CO2 emissions, at the lowest possible marginal cost, if it is to support affordable energy policy.
+A drying solution needs to deliver a net energy uplift and preferably zero CO2 emissions at the lowest possible marginal cost if it is to support an affordable energy policy.